Back to Blog

 Strong Answer

-Why it works: Specific professor, research paper knowledge, India-specific application, real statistics.
+Why it works: Specific professor, research paper, India-specific application, real statistics.

 "What if you get a job offer from Google?"